aws/aws-lakeformation-best-practices/content/adopting-lake-formation/transition-guide/single-account-transition-plan-1-per-resource.md

 ### Step 4 — Database Cleanup

-Once all tables in a database have been migrated, remove IAMAllowedPrincipals from the database itself.
+Once all tables in a database have been migrated, remove IAMAllowedPrincipals from the database itself and uncheck "Use only IAM access control for new tables in this database" in database properties.

 ### Step 5 — Final Cleanup

 Once all databases are migrated:
 - Remove direct S3 data access (for Glue table paths) from consumer IAM policies
 - Remove any Glue Resource Policies that granted open catalog access
+- Uncheck "Use only IAM access control for new tables in new databases" and "Use only IAM access control for new databases" in Data Catalog settings in the Lake Formation console.

 ## Rollback — Plan #1